 Anywhere between 5-10% is a standard percentage and $20 is a standard flat fee.
 Some customers tip their movers much more than that, though.
 Ask yourself these questions as you evaluate how much to spend.

 Did your movers provide white-glove customer service?

 Usually, an excellent moving experience means that your movers pay attention to details.
-Here are the most important factors to consider when judging your movers’ customer service:
+Here are the most important factors to consider when tipping movers:

 Did they arrive on time?

 Were they polite and professional throughout the entire process?

 Did they tend to the details to ensure a seamless moving experience?
 For example, did they make sure that your dog Buddy was safely tied in the backyard while they moved your stuff?

 When deciding how much to tip movers, ask yourself if they went above and beyond in tricky situations.
 For example, how did they handle it when your four-legged friend snapped at their ankles?
 Were they gracious, despite the poor weather?
 If your movers handled surprise events with grace, you’ll want to consider tipping well.
 This means at least 20% of your total move or nearing $100 per mover.

 Did your moving company charge extra for challenging work?

 Find out whether your moving company charges extra fees for jobs like moving bulky items.
-If these fees aren’t rolled into the price of your move, you should tip your movers more.
-The same goes if your movers encountered obstacles on your property like four flights of stairs.
+If these fees aren’t rolled into the price of your move, you should consider tipping movers more.
+The same goes if your movers faced obstacles on your property, such as several flights of stairs.

 Tell your movers you’ll tip.

 Hand out your tip individually.

 For starters, it’s a nice gesture to individually thank each crew member for their hard work.
 Plus, it’ll ensure that your money lands in each of their hands, rather than the hands of the moving foreman.